Operational Markovianization in Randomized Benchmarking: Conclusions and Discussion

 In the case of \gls{dd}, while Markovianization is always achieved at short times, the full effective \gls{rb} sequence fidelities can still be dominated by non-Markovian terms, so the main limitation for \gls{dd} is the time-scale at which pulses can be applied, which for an enhancement of fidelities would need to be shorter than those between application of the \gls{rb} gates.
 Our main Result~\ref{result: markovianized rb} regarding \gls{dd} is stated for a broad class of continuous noise models with mild restrictions on the global Hamiltonian and dissipators.
 More generally, however, for any noise dynamics, the timescales at which decoupling can be efficiently achieved are connected to such dynamics~\cite{Addis_2015, DArrigo2019}, but not necessarily to whether they display non-Markovianity~\cite{nM_cannot_decouple_2021}.
 Furthermore, while they might be generally non-Markovian, some dynamics can hide non-Markovian effects~\cite{hidden_nM_PhysRevA.103.012203, elusive_nM_PhysRevA.104.L050404}, in particular for our case in \gls{rb}, and not display significant deviations.
 Finally, there is the fact that realistic \gls{dd} pulses have a finite width and themselves can introduce errors; for our results, however, it is sufficient for them to be narrow and contain only local, time, and gate-independent small errors.

-For \gls{rc} in our main Result~\ref{result: rc and rb}, it is somewhat surprising that $\syst$-Pauli twirling does not Markovianize \gls{rb} data since twirling also effectively decouples by averaging out all non-Pauli error terms~\cite{winick2022RC}.
+For Pauli-twirling in our main Result~\ref{result: rc and rb}, it is somewhat surprising that $\syst$-Pauli-twirling does not Markovianize \gls{rb} data, since Pauli-twirling also effectively decouples by averaging out all non-Pauli error terms~\cite{winick2022RC}.
 Concretely, \gls{rb} with the Clifford group, while it is clear that in the Markovian case it leaves average gate-fidelities unchanged, as opposed to \gls{dd}, it was expected for it to have a decoupling effect that would impact \emph{directly} the average of the non-Markovian \gls{rb} outputs.
-Nevertheless, \gls{rc} can be extremely valuable in suppressing the uncertainty in the average sequence fidelity, which can ensure an accurate diagnosis of non-exponential deviations (as opposed to statistical fluctuations) and reliable estimation of error rates.
-Furthermore, as argued before, this reduction in variance due to \gls{rc} is related to the amount of coherence of the noise, which in turn is intimately connected and relevant to average gate-fidelity and fault tolerant-relevant metrics such as diamond norm~\cite{Sanders_2015}.
+Nevertheless, Pauli-twirling can be extremely valuable in suppressing the uncertainty in the average sequence fidelity, which can ensure an accurate diagnosis of non-exponential deviations (as opposed to statistical fluctuations) and reliable estimation of error rates.
+Furthermore, as argued before, this reduction in variance due to Pauli-twirling is related to the amount of coherence of the noise, which in turn is intimately connected and relevant to average gate-fidelity and fault tolerant-relevant metrics such as diamond norm~\cite{Sanders_2015}.

-Noise suppression techniques, such as \gls{dd} and \gls{rc}, are a vital ingredient allowing for the possibility to take quantum computing beyond a noise-intermediate regime.
+Noise suppression techniques, such as \gls{dd} and Pauli-twirling, are a vital ingredient allowing for the possibility to take quantum computing beyond a noise-intermediate regime.
 Our results highlight the importance of incorporating such basic noise suppression techniques to deal with one of the most complicated sources of errors, namely non-Markovianity, not only for deployment but for basic error diagnostics and benchmarking.
 As a perspective, we expect these ideas to be useful, easily adapted, and enhanced, to other scalable and holistic benchmarking and characterization techniques, e.g.,~\cite{proctor_2021, cycle_2019, helsen_seq_2021, flammia_aces, harper2023learning}, most of which are the intellectual progeny of \gls{rb}.

 \printglossary

 \onecolumngrid